Clear Creek Independent School District

-Maintain a positive and professional tone in all communication (i.e. email, written, and verbal).
+Maintain a positive and professional tone in all communication (i.e. email, written, and verbal/non-verbal).

-Effective verbal and written communication; concentration while performing duties; ability to maintain emotional control under stress; occasional prolonged and irregular hours; ability to work with frequent interruptions
+Must maintain positive and productive verbal, non-verbal and written communication; concentration while performing duties; ability to maintain emotional control under stress; ability to work with frequent interruptions

 Job Contact Information